Google Group: Ensemble has a Google Group (mailing list) that can be joined:

-Ensemble uses the touch-based interface that Adobe launched with its 6.0 version of Experience Manager.
+Ensemble uses the touch-based interface that Adobe launched with version 6 of Adobe Experience Manager.

 After logging in, your screen will look something like the image below: